Charity Intelligence

 OUTPUTS AND OUTCOMES

-GOALS The goals for the program are to be within 10%, plus or minus in the coming fiscal year.
-Our goals in 2019/20 for hampers distributed was met, goals for money saved and clients helped by agencies was exceeded.
-Our goal for referring to agencies was not met, and this can be attributed to the COVID-19 pandemic.
+GOALS The goals for the program are to be within plus or minus 10%, in the coming fiscal year.
+The goal of number of hampers distributed in 2021/22 exceeded this target due to increased demand in our community.
+Goals for money saved and clients helped by agencies were exceeded.
+Our goal for referring to agencies was not met, however it increased significantly since last year with our new and client focused referral out process and it is expected to continue to increase as it becomes more convenient for the clients to access.

-SHORT-TERM OUTCOMES Relieving food insecurity and providing support for clients who are experiencing emergency situations.
+SHORT-TERM OUTCOMES Relieving food insecurity and providing support for clients who are living with food insecurity.
 Alleviate the stress of wondering where the next meal is coming from.

 LONG-TERM OUTCOMES Creating a hunger-free community.